bczernecki/climate/README.md

 - **stations_ogimet()** - Downloading information about all stations available in the selected country in the Ogimet repository
+- **nearest_stations_ogimet()** - Downloading information about nearest stations to the selected point using Ogimet repository
-- **nearest_stations_ogimet()** - Downloading information about nearest stations to the selected point available for the selected country in the Ogimet repository
+- **nearest_stations_noaa()** - Downloading information about nearest stations to the selected point available for the selected country in the NOAA ISH meteorological repository
 - **imgw_meteo_stations** - Built-in   metadata from the IMGW-PIB repository for   meteorological   stations,   their   geographical coordinates, and ID numbers
 - **imgw_hydro_stations** - Built-in metadata from the IMGW-PIB repository for   hydrological   stations,    their   geographical